Trump says he signed $1.3 trillion spending bill after threatening to veto

 "Mr. President, you terminated protections for DACA recipients, you cynically held them hostage for your costly boondoggle of a wall, and you have undercut every bipartisan attempt to fix the mess you created," Sen. Patrick Leahy, vice chair of the Senate Appropriations Committee, said.
 "You can fix this.
 Or at the very least, don't unilaterally make things worse, yet again."

-Sen. Tim Kaine accused the president of being asleep at the wheel.
+Sen. Tim Kaine, a Virginia Democrat, accused the president of being asleep at the wheel.

 "Seriously though, Rip Van Winkle, did you just awake from a long slumber?
 We gave you a deal last month that offered all the border funding you wanted AND a path to citizenship for Dreamers.
 YOU (or your minions) tanked it and turned us down.
 Art of the Deal-Wrecker!"
 Kaine tweeted.